-One of the most popular and famous historical tours based in east London is a Jack the Ripper Tour.
+Jack the Ripper Tours is one of the most popular and famous historical tours based in East London England.
 With so many myths and stories about who Jack the Ripper was and why he killed so many women, it is something that is weirdly intriguing to a lot of people.
 Especially because it still remains one of the greatest crime mysteries.

 For me personally, I find it fascinating that Jack the Ripper has become a bit of a cult figure.

-The tours are so popular I can guarantee you that any given time at night between 8-9pm, you will come across a tour group within the area of his crimes.
-One such company that runs these tours is The Jack the Ripper Tour who are considered to be the best by the public on Tripadvisor.
+The tours are so popular I can guarantee you that at any given time at night between 8-9 pm, you will come across a tour group within the area of his crimes.
+One such company that runs these tours is The Jack the Ripper Tour who is considered to be the best by the public on Tripadvisor.

 The handheld projector shines 5ft graphic images upon the dark streets and alleyways of Shoreditch taking you back in time when the streets were gaslight and covered in a layer of fog.